babashka/babashka.curl/README.md

 A tiny [curl](https://curl.haxx.se/) wrapper via idiomatic Clojure, inspired by [clj-http](https://github.com/dakrone/clj-http#philosophy), [Ring](https://github.com/ring-clojure/ring) and friends.

-This library may end up in [babashka](https://github.com/borkdude/babashka/) but for now it can be used as a library.
+This library may end up in [babashka](https://github.com/borkdude/babashka/).
+It can be used as a library, but because we're just getting started, it may be better to just copy the code to your scripts.
+If you need changes to the code, you're welcome to contribute them back into this library.

 ## Status